BAUXLCC/Electronics-Crafting-Workshop-by-Antonella-Nonnis-/README.md

 You'll find the presentation and workfiles in Releases --->

-Just download and unzip the folder to get them.
+Just download the PunkYourSound.zip (first file in list) and unzip the folder on your desktop to view them all.